Lloyd Doyley

 Lloyd Colin Doyley (born 1 December 1982) is a former professional footballer who played as a defender.
-He is assistant manager at Boreham Wood, arriving in June 2021.
+He is under-18s assistant coach at Watford.

 Doyley came through the Watford Academy and went on to make 443 first-team appearances in 14 years with the club.
 He joined Rotherham United for a short spell in 2016, before moving to Colchester United later the same year.

 Born in England, Doyley represented Jamaica at full international level, making nine appearances in 2013 and 2014.